Mixed reactions greet new phase of COVID pandemic in Seattle as mask mandate lifts

 “I’ve traveled a little bit and most places were already done,” said French, 37, mentioning Idaho and Arizona.

 Another shopper, Terry Kelly, said he joined friends at a karaoke bar around midnight Friday as they celebrated the end of the mandate by whipping off their masks and twirling them in the air.
-But Kelly left almost right away, and he wore a mask to the supermarket Saturday.
+But Kelly, 39, left almost right away, and he wore a mask to the supermarket Saturday.

 “There are people who are still vulnerable, especially people with disabilities,” he said, explaining why he wore a mask while buying groceries.
 “I’m standing in solidarity with them.”